Defaultplayer001/Deus-Ex-Universe-Community-Update-/[1.0] Deus Ex - Windows-Linux-macOS-Android/Latest README.md

-Note: This is a copy of the *latest* ReadMe, to view the latest release's Readme see "Latest ReadMe.MD".
-(Current release: 2019-5-14-342)"
+Note: This is a copy of the *latest* ReadMe, to view the current release's Readme see "Latest ReadMe.MD".
 -----
 # Deus-Ex-1-Community-Update-